alwalsh3/CPL_OASIS_demo/README.md

 <p align="center">
   <img width="750" src="./docs/assets/Tier2_schematic.png">
+  <figcaption>Figure 2: Schematic showing the Test case 2 configuration.
+It shows what variables are exchanged between NEMO and TOYATM and NEMO and TOYWAV.</figcaption>
 </p>

 We can now try coupling NEMO to two different models: a toy atmosphere (`TOYATM`) and a toy wave model (`TOYWAV`).
 We will use the same test configuration `CPL_OASIS`, and create a new configuration `MYCPL_OASIS_ATMWAV` for this example: